sous-chefs/firewall/README.md

 - `disabled` (default to `false`): If set to true, all actions will no-op on this resource.
 This is a way to prevent included cookbooks from configuring a firewall.
 - `ipv6_enabled` (default to `true`): If set to false, firewall will not perform any ipv6 related work.
 Currently only supported in iptables.
 - `log_level`: UFW only.
-Level of verbosity the firewall should log at. valid values are: :low, :medium, :high, :full. default is :low.
+Level of verbosity the firewall should log at. valid values are: :low, :medium, :high, :full, :off. default is :low.
 - `rules`: This is used internally for firewall_rule resources to append their rules.
 You should NOT touch this value unless you plan to supply an entire firewall ruleset at once, and skip using firewall_rule resources.
 - `disabled_zone` (firewalld only): The zone to set on firewalld when the firewall should be disabled.
 Can be any string in symbol form, e.g. :public, :drop, etc. Defaults to `:public.`
 - `enabled_zone` (firewalld only): The zone to set on firewalld when the firewall should be enabled.
 Can be any string in symbol form, e.g. :public, :drop, etc. Defaults to `:drop.`